 1. Norton GJ, Williams M, Falkinham JO 3rd, Honda JR: Physical measures to reduce exposure to tap water-associated nontuberculous mycobacteria.
 Front Public Health 8:190, 2020. doi: 10.3389/fpubh.2020.00190

 The typical patient is a middle-aged or older woman with bronchiectasis, scoliosis, pectus excavatum, or mitral valve prolapse but without known underlying lung abnormalities.
 Mycobacterium avium complex (MAC) also causes pulmonary disease in middle-aged or older White men with previous lung problems such as chronic bronchitis Chronic Obstructive Pulmonary Disease (COPD) , emphysema Chronic Obstructive Pulmonary Disease (COPD) , healed TB, bronchiectasis Bronchiectasis Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
-Common causes are cystic fibrosis, immune defects, and recurrent infections, though... read more , or silicosis Silicosis Silicosis is caused by inhalation of unbound (free) crystalline silica dust and is characterized by nodular pulmonary fibrosis.
-Chronic silicosis initially causes no symptoms or only mild dyspnea... read more .
+Common causes are cystic fibrosis, immune defects, and recurrent infections, though... read more , or silicosis Silicosis Silicosis is caused by inhalation of respirable crystalline silica dust and is characterized by nodular pulmonary fibrosis.
+Chronic silicosis generally progresses insidiously and can advance... read more .
 Whether MAC causes bronchiectasis or bronchiectasis leads to MAC is not always clear in any given patient; both phenomena occur.
 In older, thin women with chronic nonproductive cough, this syndrome is often called Lady Windermere syndrome; it appears to be increasing in frequency for unknown reasons.

 Another important population subject to NTM infection and disease is patients with cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
 It leads to chronic lung disease, exocrine pancreatic insufficiency... read more .
 With better management of CF, patients are living longer and therefore are more likely to develop complications such as NTM disease.